karmi/retire/README.markdown

 **NOTE:** Please note that the ActiveModel/ActiveRecord integration will **change considerably in the next release** (for the better).
 You can read it up in the Readme on the [activerecord](https://github.com/karmi/tire/blob/activerecord/README.markdown) branch.
 The reasoning for this change can be found at the [tire#12](https://github.com/karmi/tire/issues/12) issue.

-If you're the type with no time for lengthy introductions, you can generate a fully working example Rails application, with an `ActiveRecord` model and a search form, to play with:
+If you're the type with no time for lengthy introductions, you can generate a fully working example Rails application, with an `ActiveRecord` model and a search form, to play with (it even downloads _ElasticSearch_ itself, generates the application skeleton and leaves you with a _Git_ repository to explore the steps and the code):

     $ rails new searchapp -m https://github.com/karmi/tire/raw/master/examples/rails-application-template.rb

 For the rest, let's suppose you have an `Article` class in your Rails application.
-To make it searchable with _Tire_, you just `include` it:
+To make it searchable with _Tire_, just `include` it:

 ```ruby
     class Article < ActiveRecord::Base